 Lease-to-own, also called a lease purchase, is usually a binding agreement to buy at the end of the term.
 It is less flexible.
 If you cannot complete the purchase, you may lose all your funds and, depending on the contract, face legal action for failing to close.

-In general, rent-to-own can suit tenants who need time to save or improve their credit and want flexibility.
-Lease-to-own is meant for committed buyers who are confident that they will secure financing by the deadline and want to lock everything in now.
+Rent-to-own can suit tenants who need time to save or improve their credit and want flexibility.
+Committed buyers who are confident they will secure financing by the deadline and want to lock everything in now should consider lease-to-own.

 There are legitimate reasons some people consider rent-to-own.

 The first is timing.
-A buyer may have a steady income and good prospects, but cannot qualify for a mortgage today because of a short employment history, past credit problems or a lack of a down payment.
-A rent-to-own arrangement gives them a fixed period to clean up their credit report, pay down debt and build some savings while they are already living in the home they hope to own.
+A buyer may have a steady income and excellent prospects, but cannot qualify for a mortgage today because of a short employment history, past credit problems, or a lack of a down payment.
+A rent-to-own arrangement gives them a fixed period to clean up their credit report, pay down debt, and build some savings while they are already living in the home they hope to own.

 The second is certainty.
-In many rent-to-own contracts, the purchase price is set at the beginning.
+Many rent-to-own contracts set the purchase price at the beginning.
 If the market rises during the term and values climb, buying at the pre-agreed price can create instant equity.
 From the buyer’s point of view, they feel as if they have locked in a price that might look cheap a few years later.

 Finally, there is the discipline of a built-in savings structure.
 For buyers who struggle to save on their own, the higher monthly payment can act as a forced savings plan.
-A portion of that payment is earmarked as a credit for the future purchase rather than disappearing into day-to-day spending.
+That payment’s portion functions as a credit for the future purchase instead of vanishing into day-to-day spending.

 Those are the parts that make rent-to-own look attractive.
 They are real.
-The challenge is that the risks on the other side are just as real, and in my experience, they are often underestimated.
+The challenge is that the risks on the other side are just as real, and in my experience, people often underestimate them.

 The significant risks renters do not always see